nullchinchilla/conlang-docs/paxfeka/sample-texts.md

 > Then the North Wind blew as hard as he could, but the more he blew the more closely did the traveler fold his cloak around him;

-Yanho, Bebend Fan sieðikaidrin sieðil dan, sieðid dašom savolba meno šuorinal.
+Yanhu, Bebend Fan sieðikaidrin sieðil dan, sieðid dašom savolba meno šuorinal.

 > and at last the North Wind gave up the attempt.
 Then the Sun shined out warmly, and immediately the traveler took off his cloak.